 New users can expect to be fully operational with as little as 4 hours training.

 The Quasi Vivo® systems were designed to provide metabolically active cells with ideal oxygen concentrations.

 Furthermore oxygen gradients within the chamber can be predicted using computer modelling software and adapted by using inserts to alter the depth of the chambers.

-FLOW RATE & SHEER STRESS
+FLOW RATE & SHEAR STRESS

 The flow rate of the media is easily adapted by changing the settings on your peristaltic pump to ensure that the media perfuses cells at the correct level.